-- Schools must participate in 2 of the 3 term tournaments in order to qualify for the State Finals, held in term 4. - The number of teams qualifying from each region can be found in the table set out in appendix 2. - Qualifiers will come from the highest possible division in each zone. - Participants must represent the school at least once in a qualifying event and be attending the school from no later than the first day of term 3.
+- Schools must participate in 2 of the 3 term tournaments to qualify for the State Finals, held in term 4. - The number of teams qualifying from each region can be found in the table set out in appendix 2. - Qualifiers will come from the highest possible division in each zone. - Schools are only permitted to have a maximum of 2 teams in Open state finals - Participants must represent the school at least once in a qualifying event and be attending the school from no later than the first day of term 3.